 Making a difference in children’s lives

 Over the past months, many of the families visited by the UNICEF-supported case managers, have been sustaining themselves on bread and tea for food.
 The cash transfers supporting these vulnerable families and their children to provide for their most basic needs is a literal lifeline.

 “It is very difficult to see the dire situation the families we visit are living through, but the mere act of visiting them and hearing them out helps them feel that they are not forgotten,” says Manal, 36, one of UNICEF-supported case managers responsible for registering families in the Cash for Basic Needs programme.

 “We knock on every door and leave written notes for those who don’t answer to make sure that no eligible family is left behind,” adds a Quteifa Health Charity staff member, UNICEF’s implementing partner of the programme in Babbila.

-Thanks to the generous contribution from Kuwait, over 6,700 families with children in rural Damascus have received cash transfers through the programme so far this year.
+Thanks to the generous contribution from Kuwait Fund for Arab Economic Development, over 6,700 families with children in rural Damascus have received cash transfers through the programme so far this year.
 Each of them received an 80,000 SYP emergency transfer to support them to cope with the economic hardship and increased cost of living or loss of income due to the negative impacts of COVID-19 global pandemic.
 As part of the programme, every family is also assigned a case manager for three months to support them with referrals to other services they might need, including documentation of unregistered children or those whose documentation was delayed for various reasons.

 “I bought milk and diapers for Bayan.
 Finally, she sleeps well at night and her skin has recovered from the rashes she used to have,” says Yusra, Bayan’s mother, one month after having received the cash assistance.